- 1 can chickpeas

 Fill a large skillet with tall sides with a couple of inches of oil and then heat over medium heat.

 When the oil is heated, add the falafel balls to the skillet by lowering them gently into the hot oil.
 Leave ample space between the balls - I fit about 6 in my skillet.

 Cook the falafel on the first side for about 30-60 seconds without disturbing it so it does not fall apart.
-The falafel is ready to be flipped when the sides have turned a golden colour.
+The falafel is ready to be flipped when the sides have turned a golden color.

 Flip the falafel and cook on the second side for 30 seconds before removing them from the skillet to a paper towel lined tray.

-Continue until all the falafel are cooked.
+Continue until all the Falafel are cooked.

 - You may also bake these at 400 degrees to desired doneness about 20-25 minutes.
-Flip half way through.
+Flip halfway through.

 - This also make a great dip just leave out the flour and baking soda.
 Serve with tortilla chips!